TamasArokszallasi/Crypto_TA_tool/README.md

-# Technical Analysis of Cryptocurrencies using OSEMN Data Science Life Cycle
+# Technical Analysis of Cryptocurrencies with using big data

 ## Project Description